SkeletalCodes/Crypto-Widget-Template/README.md

 Go to your repository Settings → Pages

-Under Source, select:
+Under Source, switch from None to main and click Save

-Branch: main

-Folder: / (root)

-Click Save
+Wait about 30–60 seconds, then refresh the page

 Your widget will be live at: